nodejs/node/doc/api/process.markdown

       LOGNAME: 'maciej',
       _: '/usr/local/bin/iojs' }

-You can write to this object, but changes won't be reflected outside of your process.
-That means that the following won't work:
+You can write to this object, but changes won’t be reflected outside of your process.
+That means that the following won’t work:

     $ iojs -e 'process.env.foo = "bar"' && echo $foo